John Bromley (the younger)

 John Bromley (c.
 1682 – 20 October 1718), of Horseheath Hall, Cambridgeshire, was an English owner of land in England and Barbados, and a Tory politician who sat in the House of Commons from 1707 to 1718.

+Biography

 Bromley was born in Barbados, the son of John Bromley and his wife Dorothy White, daughter of Thomas White of Fittleford, Dorset.
 His father was a prosperous sugar planter of unknown origins who settled back in England.
 He was admitted at Clare College, Cambridge in 1700.
 He married Mercy Bromley, daughter of William Bromley on 10 August 1704.
+In 1704 his father "settled two estates and the enslaved people attached to them on his son John and the latter's new wife and kinswoman Mercy Bromley".

 For the year 1704 to 1705, he served as High Sheriff of Cambridgeshire and Huntingdonshire.
-In 1707 he inherited estates in Cambridgeshire and Barbados from his father.
+In 1707 he inherited estates in Cambridgeshire from his father.